k8or-orbit/k8or-orbit/documentation/README.md

-# k8or Orbit Application's Image Management for Kubernetes on AWS
+# k8or Orbit Application's Image Management for Kubernetes on AWS.
+Initial Prototype Deployment Was Done on AWS, However the Same Can Be Replicated On-Prem or any Other Cloud Providers.

 k8or Orbit application simplifies container image management for Kubernetes deployments on AWS.
 This document describes available image manipulation actions.